 Here at Green Heart Collective, reselling is the sustainable way forward for our business.
 We have many dreams and visions, but at the moment, we are setting the foundations by creating our online store for preloved items.
 Everything else will follow.

 Reworking is another way of saying upcycling.
 It's about taking an existing item and changing it materially to create a more desirable new item.
-So recently, Nicole AKA The Fruit Moth (check her out on Instagram) bought two men's shirts from Green Heart Collective and then sent me this photo - how cool is that?
+So recently, Nicole AKA The Fruit Moth (check her out on Instagram) bought two men's shirts from Green Heart Collective and turned them into something amazing.

 It's something I can't wait to do a whole lot more of.
 I have a stash of denim and plain tees, and bags overflowing with fabrics all ready to go!